 Modicon Side Effects

-Note: This page contains information about the side effects of ethinyl estradiol / norethindrone.
-Some of the dosage forms included on this document may not apply to the brand name Modicon.
+Note: This document contains side effect information about ethinyl estradiol / norethindrone.
+Some of the dosage forms listed on this page may not apply to the brand name Modicon.

 For the Consumer

-Applies to ethinyl estradiol / norethindrone: oral tablet, oral tablet chewable
+Applies to ethinyl estradiol / norethindrone: oral capsule liquid filled, oral tablet, oral tablet chewable

 Other dosage forms: